 “Customers who can see for themselves what repairs are needed have been proven to overwhelmingly authorize recommended repairs.”

 Customers who can see for themselves what repairs are needed have been proven to overwhelmingly authorize recommended repairs.
-We have seen customers text message an approval within 1 minute, in some instances.
+We have seen customers text an approval from their mobile device within 1 minute, in some instances.
 Putting the power in the customers’ hands also lessens the need for the service advisor to push a sale.